Supply Chain Process Optimization Using Linear Programming

 (Objective): z = P1 + P2 + P3 + P4

-If you want to use linear programming tools, you need to make sure that this function is linear.
+If you intend to use linear programming tools, ensure that this function is linear.

 Given the constraints